opvious/abaca/README.md

 An [OpenAPI][] SDK generator with (very) strong type guarantees and minimal boilerplate.

-+ Exports tiny, dependency-free, single-file client SDKs
++ Exports dependency-free, single-file client SDKs with a tiny runtime footprint
 + Supports custom `fetch` implementations, arbitrary content-types, streaming, and more
 + Provides [Koa][] integrations for server routing and proxying